-- 1.6.1 Victims will be electrically heated sources of thermal infrared (TIR) radiation (wavelengths greater than about 3 microns). - 1.6.2 Each victim will have a surface area greater than 25 sq cm. - 1.6.3 Victims must be coated with paint or fabric to ensure a high thermal emissivity. - 1.6.4 The surface temperature of victims must not exceed 45°C (318 K).
+1.6.1 Victims will be electrically heated sources of thermal infrared (TIR) radiation (wavelengths greater than about 3 microns) located near the floor of the arena (centered approximately 7 cm above the floor).

+1.6.2 Each victim will have a surface area greater than 25 sq cm.

+1.6.3 Victims may be coated with paint or fabric to ensure a high thermal emissivity.

+1.6.4 The surface temperature of victims should be as close to human body temperature as possible (37°C/310K).

+1.6.5 There will be a minimum of five (5) active victims in any round.

+1.6.6 There may be objects that resemble victims in appearance, but are not heated.
+Such objects are not to be identified as victims by robots.